 Robert Indiana Biography

-Following high school, Indiana enlisted in the US Air Force in order to fund his enrollment at the Art Institute of Chicago (where he registered in 1949) via the GI Bill.
-As supplement to his studies at the Institute, he also undertook courses at the Skowhegan School of Painting and Sculpture in Maine, and the Edinburgh College of Art in Scotland, before graduating with his BFA in 1954.
+Following high school, Indiana enlisted in the US Air Force to fund his enrollment at the Art Institute of Chicago (where he registered in 1949) via the GI Bill.
+As a supplement to his studies at the Institute, he also undertook courses at the Skowhegan School of Painting and Sculpture in Maine, and the Edinburgh College of Art in Scotland, before graduating with his BFA in 1954.
 The summer of his graduation, the artist attended a six-week seminar at the University of London.
 Following this seminar, he planned to return to Chicago.
 Arriving back in the United States via New York, he found himself without the funds to complete the final leg of his journey.
-Amongst various odd jobs Indiana picked up to support himself, he worked at an art supply store where he ultimately met artist Ellsworth Kelly, whom suggested that Indiana rent a loft in Coenties Slip in Manhattan, an area of great artistic activity at the time.
+Amongst various odd jobs Indiana picked up to support himself, he worked at an art supply store where he met artist Ellsworth Kelly, who suggested that Indiana rent a loft in Coenties Slip in Manhattan, an area of great artistic activity at the time.
 In 1958, he changed his last name from Clark to Indiana in homage to his home state.

 Indiana’s legacy is unique in that in many ways it has been difficult to categorize.
 Although he never identified with the movement, his stylistic similarities with Pop art had a distinct effect on the movement.
 His use of text has also influenced subsequent generations of artists—such as Glenn Ligon and Jenny Holzer.
 Today, among numerous installations of his work worldwide, he is included in the permanent collection of such significant institutions as the Los Angeles County Museum of Art; the Museum of Modern Art, New York; the Whitney Museum of American Art, New York; and the Hirshhorn Museum and Sculpture Garden, Washington, D.C.